-- 4.2.2 Subsequent to the initial approval in April 2017, the 'next steps' project NHB funding was removed, as alternative central government homeless funding was given for 2017/18 which was used to resource the project. - 4.2.3 A new project was approved by Members (included in the Medium Term Financial Strategy to the September Executive) to support the Stevenage Credit Union to be able to expand its membership and offer and by introducing a ICT system to allow greater functionality and the Assistant Director Finance and Estates proposed a number of KPI's to demonstrate the success of the new software and server once they were implemented. - 4.2.4 A summary of the 2017/18 scheme progress is included in Appendix A to this report and the projected amounts to be spent are summarised in the chart below.
+- 4.2.2 Subsequent to the initial approval in April 2017, the 'next steps' project NHB funding was removed, as alternative central government homeless funding was allocated for 2017/18 which was used to resource the project. - 4.2.3 A new project was approved by Members (included in the Medium Term Financial Strategy to the September Executive) to support the Stevenage Credit Union to be able to expand its membership and offer through introducing an ICT system which provides greater functionality.
+The Assistant Director Finance and Estates proposed a number of KPIs to demonstrate the success of the new software once implemented.

+4.2.4 A summary of the 2017/18 scheme progress is included in Appendix A to this report and the projected amounts to be spent are summarised in the chart below.

-4.3 Comments from the Overview and Scrutiny Committee
+4.2 Comments from the Overview and Scrutiny Committee

 - 4.3.1 At the Overview and Scrutiny Committee on the 8 March, Members considered the NHB bid for the Stevenage Cycling Festival incorporating the Tour Series (£90,000).
-Members asked a number of questions about the event, including the logistics of running the event, quantifying the positive impact on the businesses and improvements to the cycle ways by HCC.
-Members did not make any changes to the proposal. - 4.3.2 The Overview and Scrutiny Committee comments from their meeting of the 19 March will be updated to the Executive at their meeting of the 4 April 2018.
+Members asked a number of questions about the event, including the logistics of running the event, how we quantifying the positive impact on the businesses, improvements to the cycle ways by HCC, and wider impact across the town.
+Members also asked how the additional Warden would be funded beyond the pilot year, and the priorities of Neighbourhood Wardens.
+Members did not suggest any changes to the proposal. - 4.3.2 The Overview and Scrutiny Committee comments from their meeting of the 19 March will be highlighted to the Executive at their meeting of the 4 April 2018.

-5 IMPLICATIONS
+5. IMPLICATIONS

-5.1 Financial Implications
+4.3 Financial Implications

 - 5.1.1 The final New Homes Bonus allocations for 2018/19 have been published, with amounts paid monthly direct to councils with the first monthly payment April 2018. - 5.1.2 As part of the budget setting process, Council approved a General Fund Revenue Account Contingency Sum in the Budget and Policy Framework for 2018/19 of £400,000 for expenditure determined by the Executive.
-This expenditure is funded from the New Homes Bonus reserve and the impact on the General Fund is neutral. - 5.1.3 Part of the New Homes Bonus has been earmarked for previously approved budget policy commitments these summarised below:
+This expenditure is funded from the New Homes Bonus reserve and the impact on the General Fund is neutral.

+5.1.3 Part of the New Homes Bonus has been earmarked for previously approved budget policy commitments these summarised below: